zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-amazon.md

 does not enter, does not enter, does not enter.

 [APZ 81.4] (#apz81 .4) {#apz81 .4 .ref .apz} "The same thing was suppressed
-absent” is not taken either in cravings or in view.
+absent" is not taken either in cravings or in view.
 It is noble It has not been made.
 In some way his cravings and the view Does the dimension also become prefabricated, like a palm tree that was originally sounded again The demise is also taken from the mumps.
 It's not great It is not located.

 [APZ 81.5] (#apz81 .5) {#apz81 .5 .ref .apz} "kamma or from what is heard or
-The discipline is not an epoch” is not a kamma in the Pundity Edition or from the Inspicial Edition or the Anneal Edition or not, not available The presence of pus should not accumulate.
+The discipline is not an epoch" is not a kamma in the Pundity Edition or from the Inspicial Edition or the Anneal Edition or not, not available The presence of pus should not accumulate.